Do you have dozens of tapes to play or convert to digital? If so, many may need rewinding especially if you want to play them from the start.

 The obvious solution will be to pop the tape into your VHS player and hit the rewind button.

-This is of course convenient.
+This is, of course, convenient.
 But it is not without its drawbacks.

 First of all, you’ll be taxing your video heads.
-Rewinding a tape is putting your video head to work.
+Rewinding a tape is putting your video head to hard work.
 You’ll be contributing to its wear and tear.

 That would have been okay in the VHS heyday.
 You can easily run out and buy a VCR for cheap.